Wardley map: Example

 Imagine that a company wants to set up a new drone courier service.
 The user need is to receive packages quickly from the company.
 The company objective is to meet this user need by delivering packages quickly to customers.
 This is a high-value, low-commodity component and is placed at the top-left of a Wardley map.
 If there were dozens of competing drone courier companies, this component would move right on the Wardley map, indicating that the service is closer to being a commodity.

 Other components are mapped similarly.
 For example, a drone operator needs to be aware of the weather conditions to determine the route a drone should take and the maximum weight it can carry.
 Weather information is of little value to the customer and can be bought from a wide range of weather data providers.
 It is thus placed at the bottom-right of the Wardley map.

 Key components needed to set up a drone courier service (left).
 The same components on a Wardley map (right).

 Uses

 Wardley maps are used within UK government, with particular interest within the Government Digital Service (GDS) for strategic planning and identifying the best targets for government digital service modernisation.

 They have been used to map the existing and planned technology infrastructure and services for High Speed 2 (HS2).

 They have been used to map the value chain and maturity of components in security operations to support a large scale commercial organisation decide to build or outsource their security operations centre, SOC Value Chain & Delivery Models.

 Tools

-A number of tools exist including Online Wardley Maps, templates in Miro, plugins for Visual Studio, MapScript, Wardley Map generator in Golang, MapKeep, and Glamorous Toolkit.
+A number of tools exist including Online Wardley Maps, templates in Miro, plugins for Visual Studio, MapScript, Wardley Map generator in Golang, MapKeep, Glamorous Toolkit, and Mermaid.js.